seikhchilli/FastAPI-Playground/README.md

 ## Contribution Guidelines

 Contributions to this repository are welcome!
 The name of your route file should be `userid.py`.
+In the place of userid, use your own userid.
 If you find a bug, have an enhancement in mind, or want to add more features, feel free to open an issue or submit a pull request.
 Please make sure to follow the coding standards and add appropriate tests for any new functionality.

 ## License